-- A. A good hash function can generate a key according to the input very quickly. - B. A good hash function has a low chance to generate different keys for the same input. - C. A good hash function has a low chance to generate the same key for different inputs. - D. A hash function may work well for one set of inputs but not for another set of inputs.
+- A. A "good" hash function can generate a hash according to the input very quickly. - B. A "good" hash function may have a certain chance of generating different hashes for the same input. - C. A "good" hash function has a low chance of generating the same hash for different inputs. - D. A hash function may work well for one set of inputs but not for another set of inputs.